HLiam/saatchi_downloader_ios/README.md

     7. Tap the 'Add' button in the top-right.

 # Using
-saatchi_downloader can be used in four ways:
+You can use saatchi_downloader in four ways:
-1. Sharing the url of a saatchiart artwork page from the share button (select 'Run Pythonista Script', then select the script).
+1. Share the url of a saatchiart artwork page from the share button (select 'Run Pythonista Script', then select the script).
-2. Passing the artwork page url as the first system argument to the script.
+2. Pass the artwork page url as an argument to the script.
-3. From the chipboard, if it contains an eligible url (valid url formatting and points to a saatchiart.com artwork page).
+3. Copy the url to your clipboard, then run the script.
-4. Asking the user to type it via the console.
+4. Run the script then type the url into the console.

 [1]: https://apps.apple.com/ca/app/pythonista-3/id1085978097